gravitational/teleport/rfd/0016-dynamic-configuration.md

 ## What

+This RFD presents several possible scenarios involving the interaction of explicitly-managed dynamic and static configuration.
+Design decisions are made as to which branches of these scenarios are to be supported by Teleport.
+Finally, the actual implementation is discussed.

+## Why

-Some resources like `services.AuthPreference` or `services.ClusterConfig` are live representations of certain parts of the `auth_service` configuration section.
-These resources can be understood to constitute *dynamic* configuration of an auth server, as opposed to *static* configuration defined by its `teleport.yaml` file.
+Some resources like `services.AuthPreference` or `services.ClusterConfig` are live representations of parts of the `auth_service` configuration section.
+These resources can be understood to constitute *dynamic* configuration of an auth server, as opposed to *static* configuration defined by the `teleport.yaml` file.

 The current behaviour is that Teleport creates dynamic configuration implicitly by deriving it from static configuration during auth server initialization.
-The recent proposals of exposing the related resources via `tctl` would however allow the dynamic configuration to be created/updated explicitly by the user, independently of static configuration.
+This RFD allows the dynamic configuration to be created/updated explicitly via `tctl`, independently of static configuration, for two main reasons:

-This RFD presents several possible scenarios involving the interaction of explicitly-managed dynamic and static configuration, including the respective design decisions to be made, with the goal of reaching a consensus on the configuration workflows to be supported by Teleport.

-## Why

-1. Automated/programmatic management of Teleport clusters.
+1. To faciliate automated/programmatic management of Teleport clusters.

-2. Teleport-as-a-service offerings that do not allow direct access to `teleport.yaml` files.
+2. To add configuration capability to Teleport-as-a-service offerings that do not allow direct access to `teleport.yaml` files.

 ## Scenarios